the june garden chores

 THE SHAGGIES: It’s not a dance, or a hairdo—or some variant on the delightful British slang for sex.
 It’s a nemesis, plain and simple, one that descends on the garden when spring has had it, leaving behind what seems like nothing but deadheads, underplanted with a whole new palette of emerging weeds–the warm-season kind.

 It’s the moment when the long-reach pruner is your best friend (goodbye crispy lilac trusses), and when taking the long view is the only way home.
 The long view is summed up in the June garden chores that follow.

-First, a note: Spring won’t officially give way to summer in 2017 until June 21 at 12:24 AM Eastern Daylight Time (and is actually on June 20, an hour or two or three before midnight in Central, Mountain and Pacific Zones),.
-Of course it may look long gone by now at your place already if you’ve had more heat, or bouts of dry and warm, like I did in May 2016; this year here was dramatically cool and wet here by comparison.
+First, a note: Spring won’t officially give way to summer in 2018 until June 21 at 6:07 AM Eastern Daylight Time.
+Of course it may look long gone by now at your place already if you’ve had more heat, or bouts of dry and warm versus dramatically cool and wet by comparison.

 garden elsewhere? regional links